$F$-term Multi-Field Inflation in Supergravity without Stabiliser Superfields: Constraints on R -axion

 The $R$-axion models were introduced in Subsec.~\ref{sssec:R-axion}.
 In the inflaton sector, we did not introduce explicit breaking of the $\mathrm{U}(1)_R$ symmetry.
 This symmetry may be explicitly broken either slightly in the inflaton sector or substantially in other sectors.
 An explicit breaking gives rise to the mass of the $R$-axion.

 When the $R$-axion $a = \sqrt{2}\text{Re}\,\Phi $ has substantial interactions with the visible sector, there are generic constraints on axion-like particles (ALPs)~\cite{AxionLimits}.
 However, when the $R$-axion is in a hidden sector, many of the ALP constraints can be evaded.
-The relevant constraints are briefly described below. \begin{enumerate} \item As regards the Planck bound \cite{Planck:2018jri} on isocurvature perturbations, by using Ref.~\cite{Graham:2025iwx}, the standard constraint~\cite{Beltran:2006sq, Hertzberg:2008wr, Hamann:2009yf} reads
+The relevant constraints are briefly described below. \begin{enumerate} \item As regards the Planck bound \cite{Planck:2018jri} on the isocurvature perturbations of cold dark matter, by using Ref.~\cite{Graham:2025iwx}, the standard constraint~\cite{Beltran:2006sq, Hertzberg:2008wr, Hamann:2009yf} reads

 where $H_\text{inf}$ is the Hubble scale during inflation, $f_a$ is the axion decay constant, and $\theta_\text{i}$ is the initial misalignment angle.
 The constraint becomes weaker when the decay constant becomes smaller after inflation~\cite{Graham:2025iwx}.